matrix-org/matrix-spec-proposals/proposals/3394-new-auth-rule-that-only-allows-someone-to-post-a-message-in-relation-to-another-message.md

 with a relation type of `m.thread` and a "top-level message" is defined as an `m.room.message` event NOT containing such a field.

-I propose a new auth rule that only allows room members to post a message if it's in relation to another message.
+I propose a new auth rule that only allows room members to post a message if it is in relation to another message.

 This will mean that regular users can't post top-level messages, but they can start threads